Making great literacy lessons easy. Why join Plazoom?

 It’s true that diaries have provided us with some of our most valued historical sources – think Samuel Pepys’ Great Fire of London diary writing, or The Diary of a Young Girl by Anne Frank.
 But that doesn’t mean they are an archaic form of writing.

-If you think about it, much of Twitter, Facebook and other social media usage is simply the current incarnation of the theme of recording your own thoughts and experiences.
+If you think about it, much of social media is simply the current incarnation of the theme of recording your own thoughts and experiences.

 Sadly, most of those seem to be so mind-numbingly inconsequential that it is doubtful any self-respecting Victorian would have bothered recording them.